jerrymarino/iCompleteMe/README.md

 ### Client-Server Architecture

-ICM has a client-server architecture; the Vim part of ICM is only a thin client that talks to the [ycmd HTTP+JSON server][ycmd] that has the vast majority of ICM logic and functionality.
+iCM has a client-server architecture; the Vim part of iCM is only a thin client that talks to the [ycmd HTTP+JSON server][ycmd] that has the vast majority of iCM logic and functionality.
 The server is started and stopped automatically as you start and stop Vim.

 ### Completion String Ranking